-Roger Blamire, Senior Advisor to European Schoolnet, provides you with an introduction to what is commonly referred to as 21st Century Skills.
+Roger Blamire, Senior Advisor to European Schoolnet, provides you with an introduction to what are commonly referred to as 21st century skills.

-- Creativity and innovation – Creating new and worthwhile ideas individually and/or collaboratively and evaluating these ideas in order to improve and develop into useful products/creations.
+- Creativity and innovation – creating new and worthwhile ideas individually and/or collaboratively and evaluating these ideas in order to improve and develop them into useful products/creations.

-- Communication – Confidently and clearly, in various forms and a variety of situations.
-Understanding others and considering different perspectives to formulate arguments.
-Using writing processes (from drafting to proofreading), speaking in a convincing manner and using communication aids (such as notes, maps, etc.).
+- Communication – expressing oneself confidently and clearly in various forms and in a variety of situations, understanding others and considering different perspectives to formulate arguments.

-- Collaboration – Speaking and listening with consideration and respect for others and working in diverse teams making use of differences to create new ideas.
-Collaboratively planning and organising, influence, selflessness, integrity and an ability to lead and follow others.
+- Collaboration – working in diverse teams making use of differences to create new ideas, collaboratively planning and organising; inclusion, selflessness, integrity and ability to lead and follow others.

-- Life and career – Flexibly taking on varied roles and responsibilities and adapting to change.
-Using advice guidance and self-reflection to set and manage personal and professional goals and relationships, dealing with obstacles and priorities.
+- Life and career – flexibility in taking on varied roles and responsibilities and adapting to change, using advice and self-reflection to set and manage personal and professional goals and relationships, successfully dealing with obstacles, determining priorities, career management.

 There are a number of frameworks describing 21st Century Skills.
 The ones provided here are derived from a range of sources, notably: